Things to do in Phoenix with kids age one and under

 Splash pads can be hard on babies in the extreme heat, but a shaded portion with small fountains, like at Tempe Marketplace, can be great fun for little ones who can sit up unassisted.
 Check out our comprehensive list of splash pads in Chandler, Queen Creek, and Mesa.
 We really like the splash pad in downtown Gilbert.
-We’ve also compiled a list of awesome splash pads in Scottsdale.
-The Scottsdale Quarter is one of our favorites.
+Here’s a list of the best splashpads in Phoenix.

 Again, this is a place that would be more enjoyed by children over one, but the butterfly atrium and fish gallery are a great visual stimulation for little minds!
 We’re lifetime members of Butterfly Wonderland and think it’s a great deal!

 Aquariums can be loved at any age.
 Lots of tanks with fish, sea stars (touch them too!), octopus, turtles and the likes.
 Love the walk through tunnel with water above and beneath you.
 Check out Sea life Aquarium.

 Indoor Play Areas